gurjeet29/Data_Science_Portfolio/DL/Hotel Customer Prediction/Readme.md

 * SRQuietRoom : Indication if the customer usually asks for a room away from the noise (0: No, 1: Yes)

 ## Training
-A function is created with the follwoing parameters:
+A function is created with the following parameters:
 ```
 optimizerL = ['SGD', 'Adam', 'RMSprop', 'Adadelta', 'Adagrad', 'Adamax', 'Nadam', 'Ftrl','SGD']